 It’s not for everyone and I don’t expect everyone to love and rave about the course.
 I’ve yet to determine whether I love it myself, sheesh.

 However, I do like being fair and it’s not fair to say that someone who reads How to Blog Without Selling Your Soul will get the same results as someone who has invested money, blood, sweat, and tears into EBA.

 Wrapping Thangs Up

 So far, the course is going well.
 I’m reworking content, learning how to create better content, and learning a lot about haters in blogging FB groups (side eye).

 At this point, I’m not for or against the course and I hope I’ve shared enough with you to let you know that I do plan to bring the honest truth in this series.

 I won’t sugar coat anything and I’m not trying to sell you anything at this point in the game.
 I’m committed to putting in the same amount of work that some of the more successful EBA grads have said they did.

 Then and only then will I be ready to tell you if this course is worth the price tag.
 If you’re looking for some honest feedback, stick around.
-You can subscribe to this series in the subscribe box below.

 What questions do you have about Elite Blog Academy?
 I’ll do my best to address them in future posts.